hailenwashere/climatecourt/README.md

 We all bargain with ourselves when it comes to the climate:

-* *"Two separate Amazon orders—but they’ll probably ship in the same box.”*
+* *"Two separate Amazon orders...but they’ll probably ship in the same box.”*
-* *“I’ll take the car to the gym—leg day starts after I park.”*
+* *“I’ll take the car to the gym - leg day starts after I park.”*

 Those private negotiations inspired Climate Court—an anonymous space that swaps inner guilt for public judgment.
 By mixing humor with accountability we lower the barrier to honest climate talk and turn **eco-anxiety** into constructive reflection.